Table of Contents[Hide][Show]

 You should NEVER put chemicals in your mouth that you don’t want in your blood.
 You don’t need to swallow to be damaged by them.

 Even Healthfood Store Toothpastes Not a Good Idea

-What is less well known is that even toothpaste from the healthfood store should be avoided.
+What is less well known is that even toothpaste from the health food store should be avoided.
 While the ingredients may not be as toxic, the ingredients may hinder overall tooth and gum health.

-It is a sticky, sweet tasting, clear, thick liquid that is a byproduct of the soap making process.
-When you brush your teeth with toothpaste containing this chemical, some of the glycerin stays on your teeth due to its extreme stickiness.
-This impedes remineralization of your teeth as you sleep and can lead to cavities in the long term.
+It is a sticky, sweet-tasting, clear, thick liquid that is a by-product of the soap making process.
+When you brush your teeth with toothpaste containing this chemical, some will stay on your teeth due to its extreme stickiness.
+This impedes the remineralization of your teeth with saliva as you sleep and can lead to cavities in the long term.

 What to Use to Brush Your Teeth?

-Good-Gums contains baking soda and sea salt, the primary ingredients of tooth powder dentifrice as recommended by Dr. Behm.
+The product Good-Gums contains baking soda and sea salt, the primary ingredients of tooth powder dentifrice as recommended by Dr. Behm.
 It also contains beneficial soothing and antiseptic herbs such as myrrh, tea tree, peppermint, cinnamon, and cranberry.
 In addition, Good-Gums contains a whole food form of vitamin C.

 Vitamin C is known to be critical to gum health and the avoidance or healing of periodontal disease.